|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Our first visit of the day is to Oracle Temple of Amun (Zeus), where Alexander the Great communed with the deity and was named King.
 Nearby is the Temple of Umm Ebeida dating from the 30th dynasty.
 We climb Jebel al-Mawta or Mountain of the Dead which is riddled with rock tombs dating back to Roman and Ptolemaic times.
 Some of the tombs here still retain some of the paintings used to decorate the tombs.
 We also pay a visit to Cleopatra's Bath; a large natural spring.

-After breakfast we will visit the remains of old Siwa (Shali).
-The name was dedicated to the old city by its settlers which was used as a defence from neighboring tribes in the 12th century.
-We visit the museum of Siwa known as the Siwian House because it is built in the same style as the old houses in Siwa.
+This morning we visit the museum of Siwa known as the Siwian House because it is built in the same style as the old houses in Siwa.
 The museum displays Bedouin handicrafts such as rugs, pottery, silver handicrafts and clothes.
-In the afternoon we will go to the Qorayshet area which contains a water spring with a lake and some remains of olive squeezers from the Roman era.
-Overnight in Siwa.

 Day 9: To Bahariya Oasis